Free Online Church Directory Software: Top 5 Options for 2025

 Pricing and Plans: What to Expect

-Understanding the economics of church directory software helps set realistic expectations about what you’ll get for free versus what might require investment as your needs grow.
+Understanding the economics of church directory software for pc and online platforms helps set realistic expectations about what you’ll get for free versus what might require investment as your needs grow.

 Free vs. paid plans: Most providers operate on a “freemium” model—offering basic functionality for free while reserving advanced features for paid tiers.
 Free plans typically limit either features or capacity (number of members, storage space, etc.).
 As you evaluate options, consider both your current needs and anticipated growth to avoid disruptive migrations later.